armory/documentation/_release_notes/armoryspinnaker_v2.19.7.md

 Armory Spinnaker 2.19.x requires Armory Halyard 1.8.3 or later.

 ### HTTP sessions for Gate

-Armory Spinnaker 2.19.x and later include an upgrade to the Spring Boot dependency.
-This requires you to flush all the Gate sessions for your Spinnaker deployment if you are upgrading from a version before 2.19.4.
+This version includes an upgrade to the Spring Boot dependency.
+This requires you to flush all the Gate sessions for your Spinnaker deployment.
 For more information, see [Flushing Gate Sessions](https://kb.armory.io/admin/flush-gate-sessions/).

-### Plugins framework

-If you are using a custom plugin for Deck built using the Plugins framework or intend to build one, do not upgrade to Armory Spinnaker 2.19.5.

 ### Scheduled Removal of Kubernetes V1 Provider
 The Kubernetes V1 provider will be removed in Spinnaker 1.21.
 Please see the [RFC](https://github.com/spinnaker/governance/blob/master/rfc/eol_kubernetes_v1.md) for more details.

 Breaking change: Kubernetes accounts with an unspecified providerVersion will now default to V2.
 Update your Halconfig to specify `providerVersion: v1` for any Kubernetes accounts you are currently using with the V1 provider.

 ## Known Issues

-### Service Accounts using Fiat

-There is an issue creating or updating service accounts.
-This causes the pipeline permissions feature to not work.

-**Affected versions**: Armory Spinnaker 2.19.6, 2.19.5, and 2.19.4.

-**Fixed versions**: Armory Spinnaker 2.19.7 and later
+There are currently no known issues with this release.

 ## Highlighted Updates

 ### Armory
 Highlighted Updates describe some of the major changes in this release.
 Highlights specific to Armory Spinnaker for this release include:

-**CVE**

-Fixed a recently discovered CVE that affects Igor: [`CVE-2020-11612`](https://nvd.nist.gov/vuln/detail/CVE-2020-11612).
+**Service Accounts using Fiat**

+This version includes a cherry picked commit that fixes an issue with creating or updating service accounts.
+The issue caused pipeline permissions to not work.

+**Policy Engine**

+Armory's Policy Engine for the SDLC now also performs Runtime validation on Spinnaker pipelines.
+This means that when a pipeline runs, the Policy Engine evaluates the pipeline.
+This validation only operates on tasks that you have explicitly created policies for.
+For more information, see [Policy Engine](/spinnaker/policy-engine).

+**CVEs**

+Addressed a number of CVEs found within the Spinnaker services.

+**Plugins**

+This release supports Plugin deployment using Armory Halyard or the [Spinnaker Operator](/_spinnaker/operator/).
+Consult the open source [Plugin](https://www.spinnaker.io/guides/user/plugins/user-guide/) docs for Halyard usage or the [Plugins Operator Reference](/_operator_reference/plugins/) for a manifest example.

+Additionally, this version of Spinnaker includes updates to how Deck is built.
+Previously, Deck's builds were non-deterministic, causing issues with loading plugins into the UI.
+Deck's builds are now deterministic and support UI plugins.

 **Managed Pipeline Templates v2 UI**